Why Your Puppy Bites (And Why “No” Doesn’t Work)

 "No" doesn't work because:

 It's not information - "No" tells the puppy what not to do.
 It doesn't tell them what to do instead.
-They still have the drive to bite (teething, exploration, play, energy), and you haven't given them an outlet.
-So they bite again.
+They still have the drive to bite (teething, exploration, play, energy), and you haven't given them an outlet or an alternative.
+So they bite again etc. etc. seemingly ad infinitum.

-It's inconsistent - You say "no" when they bite your hand but laugh when they bite the toy.
-You say "no" when you're working but tolerate it when you're playing.
+It's inconsistent - You say "no" when they bite your hand but have fun with them when they bite the toy.
+You say "no" when you're working because you don’t have the time encourage an alternative behaviour, but tolerate it more when you're playing because it makes more sense in that context and perhaps you’re in ‘training mode’.
 The puppy can't extract the rule because the rule keeps changing.

 It's attention - For an attention-seeking puppy, "no" is still engagement.
 You've stopped what you were doing and focused on them.
-That's reinforcing, even if you're annoyed.
-The puppy learns: biting gets attention.
+That's reinforcing the behaviour, even if you're annoyed.
+The puppy just learns that biting gets attention, and attention is precisely what they are looking for.

-It escalates arousal - Shouting, pushing away, moving dramatically - all of this amps the puppy up.
+It escalates arousal - Shouting, pushing away, waving your arms around to try and escape those teeth - all of this amps the puppy up.
 You've just made the game more exciting.
 The biting intensifies because you've increased their arousal level.

 Saying "no" feels like you're doing something.
 You're not.
 You're just making noise while the puppy continues the behaviour you're trying to stop.